 Cascade’s Saturday Series rallies are entry-level, appropriate for beginners, while still being challenging for rally veterans.
 Saturday Series rallies may be tour-style or “lightly trapped” containing some easy rally challenges.

 Saturday Series rallies begin and end in the Portland, Oregon, area.
-The rally route may be from 60 to 100 miles long.
+The rally route may be from 75 to 100 miles long or so.
 The first car starts on Saturday mornings at 10:01 a.m. and finishes in three to four hours.
 Cars leave the start at one-minute increments.
 A short break may be included mid-rally.

 Roads used for the rally route are paved public through roads.
 Mileage is provided for most course-directing route instructions.